 4. Tadasana (Palm Tree Pose)

-This pose helps you work on your posture, improve your sense of alignment and balance.
+This pose helps you work on your posture and improve your sense of alignment and balance.
 The tree pose is also known to strengthen your back, core, and legs.

 - Stand with your legs close to each other and slowly shift your weight onto your left foot while lifting your right foot.